The Check Engine Light Came On At 5:42 PM. Another Shop Booked The Diagnostic By 5:55.

 The Shop Feels Busy Because Too Much Of The Value Is Still Fragile.

-Repair operators often describe the problem as “the phones never stop,” “the advisors are buried,” or “we just need another person.”
+Repair shops often describe the problem as “the phones never stop,” “the advisors are buried,” or “we just need another person.”
 The deeper truth is usually that the front door still needs too many perfect human handoffs to keep high-value demand alive.

-Owners start checking whether good calls got booked.
+You start checking whether good calls got booked.

 Advisors spend too much time rebuilding context instead of moving the next step.